 To assign tickets to support agents, include another dropdown linked to your "Users" collection.
 Filter this dropdown to show only users with the Support Agent role.
 Use conditional visibility to ensure this dropdown is visible only to agents, keeping it hidden from customers.

 Finally, configure the Submit button to save any changes and return users to the previous screen.
-Adalo’s infrastructure, which handles over 20 million daily requests with 99% uptime, ensures your ticketing system will remain reliable even as your user base grows.
+Adalo's infrastructure, which handles over 20 million daily requests with 99%+ uptime, ensures your ticketing system will remain reliable even as your user base grows.
+The X-Ray feature can identify performance issues before they affect users, helping you maintain smooth operations as ticket volume increases.

 Day 3: Add Functionality and Publish

-On Day 3, you’ll bring your prototype to life by adding key features like notifications, user roles, and publishing your app.
+On Day 3, you'll bring your prototype to life by adding key features like notifications, user roles, and building and publishing your web app.
 These steps turn your design into a fully functional system capable of managing real customer support requests.

 Set Up Actions and Notifications